 The market for synthetic biology technologies and products is evolving, making it difficult to predict with any accuracy the size of the markets for our current and future products, including our BioXp systems, BioXp kits, benchtop reagents and our Gibson SOLA products.
 Our estimates of the total addressable market for our current and future products are based on a number of internal and third-party estimates and assumptions.
 In particular, our estimates are based on our expectations that researchers in the market for certain synthetic biology research tools and technologies will view our products as competitive alternatives to, or better options than, existing tools and technologies.
 We also expect researchers will recognize the ability of our products to complement, enhance and enable new applications of their current tools and technologies.
-Underlying each of these expectations are a number of estimates and assumptions that may be incorrect, including the assumptions that government or other sources of funding will continue to be available to synthetic biology researchers at times and in amounts necessary to allow them to purchase our products and that researchers have an unmet need for performing synthetic biology applications.
+Underlying each of these expectations are a number of estimates and assumptions that may be incorrect, including the assumptions that government or other sources of funding will continue to be available to synthetic biology applications.
 As a result, the sizes of the annual total addressable market for new markets and new products are even more difficult to predict.
 The synthetic biology market may develop more slowly or differently than we expect.
 While we believe our assumptions and the data underlying our estimates of the total addressable market for our products are reasonable, these assumptions and estimates may not be correct and the conditions supporting our assumptions or estimates, or those underlying the third-party data we have used, may change over time, thereby reducing the accuracy of our estimates.
 As a result, our estimates of the total addressable market for our products may be incorrect.